anshuman9999/tealfeed-task/README.md

 ## Open-Source packages / libraries used:

-1. styled-components : I've used styled-components for all the css in this project.
+1. [styled-components](https://github.com/styled-components/styled-components) : I've used styled-components for all the css in this project.
 Styled components is amazing.

-2. react-select : I've used this for making the multi options select input element.
+2. [react-select](https://github.com/JedWatson/react-select) : I've used this for making the multi options select input element.

-3. react-icons : I've used react-icons to get all the icons in the app.